NorESMhub/BLOM/README.md

 $ meson test -C builddir "run single_column"
 ```

-### Working with the BLOM git repository
+## Contribute to BLOM/iHAMOCC development

+The [CONTRIBUTING.md](CONTRIBUTING.md) file includes instructions on how to contribute
+to the BLOM/iHAMOCC model system.
+The [BLOM wiki](https://github.com/NorESMhub/BLOM/wiki),
-The [BLOM wiki](https://github.com/NorESMhub/BLOM/wiki) includes instructions on how to contribute to the BLOM/iHAMOCC model system, and how to work with the BLOM git repository with your own fork on gitHub.
+includes more detailed instructions on how to work with the BLOM git repository with your
+own fork on gitHub.

 ## License